CONSELF/conself-docs/content/manual/account.md

 #### SUBSCRIPTION ACTIVATION

-Before start using the web application for your FEM/CFD simulations, make sure you activated at least the WELCOME plan.
+Before start using the web application for your FEM/CFD simulations, make sure you activated at least the STARTER plan.
 The following tutorial guides you through the activation process.

 {{< youtube XAHheCiJDYA >}}